 The most commonly used hinges ever.
 They consist of two rectangular metal plates with screw holes joined by either a pin or rod.

 Perhaps similar to butt hinges in function-wise.
 But instead of rectangular metal plates, their shape is much more decorative.
 Most commonly used in staircases, briefcase, etc.

 3. Concealed Hinges

-They generally invisible hinges, also known as European Hinges.
+They are generally invisible hinges, also known as European Hinges.
 These hinges are made so you only see the surface of the door.
 They consist of two parts, which are pivots and brackets.
 Concealed hinges commonly used on furniture doors as they are aesthetically pleasing.

 4. Continuous hinges

-These hinges are also known as piano hinges because of their length as it runs the entire length of the door, panel and box.
+These hinges are also known as piano hinges because of their length as it runs the entire length of the door, panel, and box.
 Piano hinges are manufactured with or without holes.
 These hinges also come in various thicknesses, pin diameters, and knuckle lengths.